8 Wonders Of The World | Are They Worth Visiting?

 Built: 312BC

-Petra is an ancient city carved into red sandstone cliffs in the heart of the Jordanian desert.
-Take a trip through its narrow Siq and marvel at the ornate facades of the Treasury and the Monastery, which transport you back to a lost civilization.
+Petra is an ancient manade city carved into red sandstone cliffs in the heart of the Jordanian desert.
+A trip through its narrow Siq to marvel at the ornate facades of the Treasury and the Monastery will transport you back to a lost civilization.

-Immerse yourself in this UNESCO World Heritage Site’s beauty and splendour, uncovering its ancient secrets.
+We plan to visit this UNESCO World Heritage Site to uncover its ancient secrets and be wowed by another great engineering masterpiece.
 An average of one million tourists visit this historical site annually.

 Best Time of the Year to visit